josephpford/qa-training/exercises/MQA-exercise-introduction-to-quality-engineering.md

 A:

 Q: On a typical software project, who is responsible for ensuring quality?
 A:

-Q: What are some examples of functional requirements?
-A:

-Q: What are some examples of non-functional requirements?
-A:

 Q: Why is automation so important on an Agile project?